UiPath/ProcessMining-devkit-connector/documentation/enablement/example.md

 ### Data model
 The goal of every connector is to transform raw input data into a data model for process mining.
 The data model describes the tables and attributes of the output which can be used by a specific process mining app.
 This example project transforms the input data to the [TemplateOne data model](https://docs.uipath.com/process-mining/docs/input-tables-of-templateone-10) in which the purchase orders function as the cases.

-The raw input data is split over six .csv files and can be found in the sample_data folder.
+The raw input data is split over six .csv files and can be found in the `sample_data` folder.
 See the comments in the transformations on how the raw input data is transformed to the data model.
-For an overview of frequently used transforms, see `Frequently_used_transforms.sql`.

 ## Folder structure
 The example dbt project contains the following: